The National Women’s Law Center

 The Vice President (VP) will provide vision and leadership to move the Child Care/Early Learning & Income Security portfolio to a greater level of growth, impact and visibility.
 The VP will be a strategist, advocate, spokesperson, and fundraiser, fighting to ensure that women and their families have the supports they need to thrive.

 The VP will be responsible for the sustainability and growth of the Child Care/Early Learning and Income Security areas, including determining the right balance of a federal, state, and local focus.
-The VP will maintain a strong conceptual framework for the Center’s advocacy, research, and legal analysis in these areas, and will seek to increase the Center’s influence within the policy arena.
-This work will include the continued cultivation of a network of advocates, researchers, analysts, and policy makers to further the Center’s goals and raise the level of public awareness about critical issues affecting outcomes particularly for (but not limited to) low-income women and women of color, as well as their children and families.
+The VP will maintain a strong conceptual framework for the Center’s advocacy, research, and legal analysis in these areas, and will seek to further grow the Center’s influence within the policy arena.
+This work will include the continued cultivation of a network of advocates, researchers, analysts, and policy makers to further the Center’s goals and raise the level of public awareness about critical issues affecting outcomes particularly for (but not limited to) low-income women, women of color, and LGBTQI individuals, as well as their children and families.

 Reporting to the Chief Operating Officer/Chief of Staff and working closely with the President and CEO, the VP will oversee a dedicated team currently including seven individuals, including a Director of Child Care and Early Learning, a Director of Income Security and a Director of Child Care and Early Learning Research.
 The VP will manage all departmental operations, including oversight of a budget of approximately $2 million.